ocaml-flambda/flambda-backend/jane/doc/extensions/_09-templates/01-intro.md

 In upstream OCaml, this is about as polymorphic as you can get!
 I can call `id x` on any value `x`, regardless of its type, and get the same value back out.

-But in `OxCaml`, things are more complex.
+But in OxCaml, things are more complex.
 If my value is stack-allocated, then it will be at mode `local`, so my identity function had better not do anything funny like stick it in a global `ref`, and it should return the same stack-allocated value at mode `local`, so we actually need a different signature for that:

 ```ocaml